Macschrauber/Macschrauber-s-Rom-Dump/System Version Scanner.md

 ### System Version Scanner

-This tool presents Windows and MacOs versions it finds on the local disks.
+This tool presents Windows and MacOs versions it finds on the local disks, in this format:

-It presents:
-Partition name - OS version - (Windows BIOS or UEFI, if present) - device name - @ physical position (interface type) - [Sealed: No/YES/Broken]
+Partition name: OS version (Windows BIOS/UEFI) - device name - @ position (interface type) - [Sealed: No/YES/Broken]

 a leading * will report the blessed OS (what is set as startup disk)